-To incentivise the efforts of employees, directors and certain consultants directed at the growth of the Company and its subsidiaries in the medium term, the Group has approved during its existence, various Share Option Plans among which ESOP 2013; ESOP 2014; ESOP 2015, ESOP 2017, ESOP 2018 are still valid.
+To incentivise the efforts of employees, directors and certain consultants directed at the growth of the Company and its subsidiaries in the medium term, the Group has approved during its existence, various Share Option Plans among which ESOP 2013; ESOP 2014; ESOP 2015, ESOP 2017, ESOP 2018, ESOP 2020 March and ESOP 2020 December are still valid.
 All options have been awarded free of charge.
-The options granted have different vesting, maturity and exercise dates.
-Since there is no market for trading share options, management must use a fair value method to value them.
+The options granted have different vesting, maturity, exercise dates and, only for the ESOP 2020 December, the vesting is conditional to defined triggering events (company objective).
+Since there is no market for trading share options, Management must use a fair value method to value them.
 The fair value of each of the granted share options has been determined separately with the support of an external appraiser using an enhanced binomial model.
 Estimates have been based on Group history or market data where appropriate.

-On February 28, 2020, the Board of Directors granted 18,496 options (ESOP 2017) to two new Newron employees at a strike price of CHF 6.49 (EUR 6.10 as translated at the exchange rate on February 27, 2020).
+On June 17, 2021, the Board of Directors granted 36,992 options (ESOP March 2020) to two new Newron employees at a strike price of CHF 2.47 (EUR 2.27 as translated at the exchange rate on June 16, 2021).